xiaoyanlong/evo_sex_role/README.md

 # Overview

-We built an individual-based evolutionary simulation to study the evolution of sex roles.The `evorole` folder contains all codes which are needed for simulations.
+We built an individual-based evolutionary simulation to study the evolution of sex roles.The `evorole` folder contains all c++ codes which are needed for simulations.
 All simulation data are analysed in R (version 4.3.1).
-R-script for data analysis can be found in the `R script` folder.
+The R-script for data analysis can be found in the `R script` folder.
 In addition, analytical model has also been investigated to complement our simulation study.
-The `Mathematical analysis` folder contains one pdf file indicating the details of mathematical analysis and one Mathematica notebook showing how we get the evolutionary trajectories and pairwise invasibility plots.
+The `Mathematical analysis` folder contains one pdf file indicating the details of mathematical analysis and one Mathematica notebook showing how we get the evolutionary trajectories and pairwise invasibility plots in this study.

+# System Requirements

+## Hardware Requirements

+To run the simulations, a standard computer with enough RAM should be enough.
+For minimal performance, this will be a computer with about 2 GB of RAM.
+For optimal performance, we recommend a computer with the following specs:

+RAM: 16+ GB
+CPU: 4+ cores, 1.8 GHz or faster processor
+Disk space: 20-50 GB of free space

-# Software Requirements
+## Software Requirements

 ## Individual-based simulations

-To run the individual-based simulations, we advise Windows users to download `Visual Studio Community 2019` and Mac users to download free compiler `XCode`.
+To run the individual-based simulations, we advise Windows users to download `Visual Studio Community 2019` and Mac users to download the free compiler `XCode`.
+The installation of Visual Studio Community 2019 can take around 1.5 to 2 hours depending on your internet speed and the components you have selected to install.
+The installation of XCode can take around 2 hours.

 ## Analytical models

-To run the mathematical models, users should download `Wolfram Mathematica 12`.
+To run the mathematical models, users should download `Wolfram Mathematica 12.0.0`.

+## Data analysis
+All simulation data were analysed in R (4.3.1).

 # Demo